 - While the lender holds title and ownership of the vehicle, leasing does follow a fairly standard loan structure.

-- Our car leasing deals are all negotiated at our cheap interest rates which is fixed for the leasing term.
+- Our car leasing deals are all negotiated at our cheap interest rates which are fixed for the leasing term.
 This low interest rate then determines the monthly lease payments.

 - Leasing payments are fixed in monthly instalments which are due for payment on a set date each month.

 - The leasing term is fixed in negotiation with the lender – your Jade consultant will handle those negotiations on your behalf.
-Lenders will have individual requirements in regard to leasing terms.
+Lenders will have individual requirements regarding leasing terms.
 The usual lease term is 48 or 60 months.

 - There is an option for a residual to be included in the lease deal.
 This is a percentage of the vehicle purchase price that is deferred for payment at the end of the lease term.
 It is not included in the monthly leasing instalments.

 - The residual is due to be paid when all monthly payments have been finalised.
-The borrower negotiates the payout with lender in order to take full ownership of the vehicle.
+The borrower negotiates the payout with the lender to take full ownership of the vehicle.

 - Lenders will have individual guidelines around the amount of residual based on the vehicle and the borrower profile.

 - Leasing is suited to businesses that use the accruals method of accounting.
 For an explanation of the different accounting methods, accruals and cash accounting, refer to the article in our resources library.
 As with all business vehicle finance, we strongly advise that our clients refer to their financial advisor or accountant to discuss the most appropriate finance facility for their business structure.